Public singleton methods

 If you understand that it is worth the effort I would be more than happy to do it.

-Updated by subtileos (Daniel Ferreira) almost 2 years ago
+Updated by subtileos (Daniel Ferreira) about 2 years ago

 Yukihiro Matsumoto wrote: